Introduction to Community Care

 Following this decision, the DHSSPS said it would issue guidance in this area.
 To date, this has not been done and the part implementation of the proposals put forward by the Royal Commission on long term care has somewhat sidelined this case.

-However, where a person is in receipt of a direct payment and ceases to be capable of managing the payment, the authority may continue to make the payment provided another person is prepared to accept and manage the payment on the incapable person’s behalf.
+However, where a person is in receipt of a direct payment and ceases to be capable of managing the payment, the trust may continue to make the payment provided another person is prepared to accept and manage the payment on the incapable person’s behalf.

 In addition, direct payments can be used to support the carer in her/his caring role or help maintain the carer’s own health and well being.